BurdetteLamar/AboutRuby/core/Array/api/markdown.md

 ---

-With a block and a argument <tt>size</tt>, returns an Array object of the given size;
+With a block and a argument <tt>size</tt>, returns an Array of the given size;
 the block is called with each successive integer <tt>n</tt>, and each <tt>n</tt>th element is the return value from the block: